jmtemple/HTML-CSS/README.md

 <p align="center"><a href="https://github.com/jmtemple/HTML-CSS/blob/master/images/Image_12.jpg?raw=true"><img class="aligncenter" src="https://github.com/jmtemple/HTML-CSS/blob/master/images/Image_12.jpg?raw=true" /></a></p>

-68. View the page in the Replit browser to see if the image has loaded correctly.
+68. View the created page in your browser to see if the image has loaded correctly.

 <blockquote>Q4: If you haven't already, modify index.html to include a link to a second HTML file.
 Next, add an image to index.html.</blockquote>

-<blockquote>Q5: Move the image you added in Q4 into the "Images" folder.
-What happens when you hit "Run"?
-What would you need to modify in the HTML to correctly display this image?
-Hint: Refer to step 59 in the lab procedure.</blockquote>
+<blockquote>Q5: Move the image you added in Q4 into a new "Images" folder.
+What happens when you save and run the code?
+What would you need to modify in the HTML to correctly display this image?</blockquote>

 # Building Tables in HTML